 Cabinet boxes and trim attached to them can also stress with changes to the indoor climate or in some cases improper fastening.
 Being attached to the house settling can also have an effect.
 Hairline seams may develop on edges in some areas under these circumstances.

 Movement in joints can also be a cause for hairline seams or openings in the joinery.
 This can happen even with brand new wood cabinetry, don’t be alarmed this is not a coating failure.
 If the joint can move and shift with the use of the door, the finish along that joint will open as well to allow for the wood movement.
 Wood cabinetry is not seamless, so you may notice seams on joints over time on close inspection depending on how the doors were built and the type of joinery used on the miters.
-There can be remedies in cases where the joint is very unsightly, this is usually done with wood glue to hold the joint together.
-Just like drywall repair and painting are different issues, door repair and refinishing are also separate issues.
-We fix any joints we notice when we process your doors, if something comes up feel free to let me know and we can discuss the issue.
+We fix any open or loose joints when we process your doors, but this does not guarantee that some joints will never loosen or open up with use or due to expansion and contraction.

 Use dehumidifiers and/or air conditioners in summer to control excess humidity in the summer.